Atlanta Braves minor league players: Isaiah Drake

 Isaiah Keon Drake (born July 15, 2005) is an American professional baseball outfielder in the Atlanta Braves organization.

-Drake attended North Atlanta High School in Atlanta, Georgia.
+Drake attended both Westlake High School and North Atlanta High School in Atlanta, Georgia.
 He was selected by the Atlanta Braves in the fifth round of the 2023 Major League Baseball draft.
+He signed with the team for $747,500, forgoing his commitment to play college baseball at Georgia Tech.